 The first three members of the Nebraska Medical Cannabis Commission will be the three members of the Nebraska Liquor Control Commission.
 The governor can appoint two more members, which would need confirmation from the legislature.
 The commission will also have staff.

-What else will the commission do?
+What else will the Nebraska Medical Cannabis Commission do?

 It will promulgate and enforce reasonable rules for those businesses and conduct inspections.

-Can the legislature revise the law?
+Can the Nebraska legislature revise cannabis laws?

 Yes, but the Legislature can only “amend, repeal, modify, or impair” a voter-approved ballot initiative if two-thirds of its members or more vote to do so.